untillpro/scm4j/scm4j-deployer-engine/README.md

 Scenarious are represeneted by methods of `DeployerEngine`

-- `DeployerEngine`: initializes engine with URL of `product list` and `working folder`.
+- `DeployerEngine`: initializes engine with URL of `product list` artifact and `working folder`.
 Constructor does NOT do any network operation.
 - `listProducts`: gets data from offline cache
 - `refreshProducts`: refreshes cache for `listProducts`
 - `listProductVersions`: gets data from offline cache